Providing content in alternate formats

 If disabled people are the target audience, or the information impacts them

 Always provide content in alternate formats when the information is aimed specifically at disabled people or has a significant impact on disabled people, their families or their whānau.

 When you might consider providing alternate formats

-Where content does not contain high-stakes information or services, or is not aimed specifically at disabled people, you’ll need to consider providing alternate formats on a case-by-case basis.
+Where content does not contain high-stakes information or services, or is not aimed specifically at disabled people, you’ll still need to consider providing alternate formats on a case-by-case basis.

 For example, someone might need hard copies of lengthy documents in large print or braille to use in a court case.